nicnosis/iu-courses/j460/docs/idv-syllabus.md

 This class is project-driven, and demands consistent effort inside and outside of the classroom.
 Classes are intended to be variable and may feature lectures, tutorials, in-class exercises, discussions and lab time.
 The demands of our work and discussion in class are designed to prepare students for real-world application.
 Coverage of technical details such as code syntax is primarily handled outside of the classroom.
 This is intended to give offer a more engaging and less passive experience during class time.

 ### Projects
-You will be responsible for completing three projects, which will constitute 80% of your grade.
+You will be responsible for completing three assigned projects, which will constitute 60% of your grade.
 Each project will require critical thinking and analysis, prototyping and design, and also a good amount of coding.

 Because this course aims to provide tangible skillsets and viable portfolio pieces, the instructor aims to provide projects that will prove enticing or useful to those considering working in the industry.